 Dogecoin never really had much development as the team comprised of all volunteers which contributed to the currency in their spare time.
 Dogecoin is what people call an altcoin.
 The past month has seen an altcoin surge.
 Many altcoins have greatly benefitted from this surge like Ethereum and Ripple.

 Although Ethereum is an altcoin, it didn’t surge as much as the other cheaper options out there.
 One of the reasons for this is because of the psychological effect of holding more coins or a full coin instead of holding a fraction of a coin says Dave Chapman, managing director at Hong Kong-based commodities and digital assets trading house Octagon Strategy.

 This is true since the two most popular digital currencies i.e. Bitcoin and Ethereum are too expensive for many investors especially Bitcoin.
 Thus, many new investors who come into the crypto market because of the ongoing trend don’t have enough money to purchase a full Bitcoin.
 Holding a few Ripple coins feels better than holding a fraction of a Bitcoin.
-Take Dogecoin for example, for the price of one Bitcoin, you can buy over 1.5 million Dogecoins!
+Take Dogecoin for example, for the price of one Bitcoin, you can buy over a million Dogecoins!